neptune-ai/docs/docs/integrations/pytorch_lightning.rst

 Requirements
 ------------
-Integration with the PyTorch Lightning framework is enabled as part of the Neptune logging module, so all you need is to have |neptune-client| installed.
+This integration is enabled as part of PyTorch Ligthning loggers module, so all you need is to have |neptune-client| installed.

 .. code-block:: bash